pydantic/pydantic/docs/blog/pydantic-v2.md

 * `.__model_validator__` attribute holding the internal pydantic `SchemaValidator`
 * `.model_fields` (currently `.__fields__`) - although the format will have to change a lot, might be an alias of `.__model_validator__.schema`
+* `.model_customise_schema()` - a function to customise the schema used to build the `pydantic_core.SchemaValidator` this provides a way to add or change validation without having to use a custom type
 * `ModelConfig` (currently `Config`) - configuration class for models

 The following methods will be removed: